Austin-Bergstrom Airport Guide 2026: Terminals, Dining, and Tips

 Terminal Layout

-Austin-Bergstrom features the Barbara Jordan Terminal as its primary hub, equipped with 34 gates including six international gates.
-The terminal is divided into three main areas:
+The Barbara Jordan Terminal is the main building, with 34 gates including six for international flights.
+It breaks down into three areas:

 Central Departure Area